keo-codes/the-it-code-academy/Assignment 15/MERGED_PRS.md

 ## Overview

 This file tracks the status of all Pull Requests submitted as part of Assignment 15.
-While none have been merged yet (all awaiting peer review), each PR follows best practices and adds clear value.
+While 2 have been merged and 2 awaiting peer review, each PR follows best practices and adds clear value.

 ---